 I would drink coke like it was water; I would eat pork sisig every single day for lunch; my snacks were usually rice meals with hot dogs; and after classes, I would indulge myself with greasy street food like fishballs and chicken skin.
 A never-ending stream of unhealthy food that led to an unhealthy body.

 “TELL ME WHAT YOU EAT, AND I WILL TELL YOU WHAT YOU ARE.”

 Yes Brillat-Savarin, judge me.
 I didn’t workout and my afternoons were filled with junk food binges and the laziest naps 😦

-After the death of my parents at around 15 years old, I became more open to eat, and even drink anything. . . for starters; water finally seemed to be a good idea.
+My parents’ death made me a different person.
+I became more open-minded in a lot of things, and one of them is in food.
 It was like my eating habits were reborn from the ashes.
 This went on for years until the day that I started listening to my body’s needs.

-I reinvented my diet and I made the conscientious decision to work out at least three (3) times a week.
-Of course, it wasn’t easy then, I had to discipline myself and my eating habits, but you know what? its all worth it!
+I reinvented my diet and I made the conscientious decision to work out at least three times a week.
+Of course, it wasn’t easy then, I had to discipline myself and my eating habits, but you know what? it’s all worth it!
 Here are some tips to help you jumpstart your healthy lifestyle, How to be Healthy Without the Drastic Change.
-Stay inspired !
+Stay inspired!

 spreading Love and Light,

 xo Miss Wilton